UnconnectedBedna/shrink-backup/README.md

 By using `-a` in combination with `-U` the script will resize the img file if needed.
 Please see section about image update below for more information.<br>
 Using combination`-Ua` on an img that has become overfilled works, or at least I have not gotten it to fail, but use at own risk.

-### Order of operations - Image update:
+### Order of operations - Image update
+1. Loops the img file.
-1. Probes the img file for information about partitions.
+2. Probes the loop of the img file for information about partitions.
+3. If `-a` is selected, calculates sizes by comparing `root` sizes on system and img file by using `fdisk` & `resize2fs`.
+4. Expands filesystem on img file if needed or if _manualy added_ `[extra space]` is used.
-2. Mounts `root` partition with an offset for the loop.
+5. Creates temp directory and mounts `root` partition from loop.
-3. Checks if multiple partitions exists.
-If true, reads `fstab` on img file and mounts boot partition accordingly with an offset.
+6. Checks if `boot` partition exists, if true, checks `fstab` and creates directory on `root` and mounts accordingly from loop.
-4. Uses `rsync` to sync both partitions. (if more than one)
+7. Uses `rsync` to sync filesystems.
+8. Shrinks filesystem on img file if `-a` was used and conditions were met in point 3.
+9. Tries to create autoresize scripts if not disabled with `-e`.
+10. Unounts and removes temp directory and file (file created for rsync log output).

 To update an existing img file simply use the `-U` option and the path to the img file.<br>
 Example: `sudo shrink-backup -U /path/to/backup.img`

-#### Resizing img file when updating:
+#### Resizing img file when updating
 If `-a` is used in combination with `-U`, the script will compare the root partition on the img file to the size `resize2fs` recommends as minimum.<br>
 The img file needs to be **+256MB** smaller than `resize2fs` recommended minimum to be expanded.<br>
 The img file needs to be **+512MB** bigger than `resize2fs` recommended minimum to be shrunk.<br>
 This is to protect from unessesary resizing operations most likely not needed.

-If *manually added space* is used in combination with `-U`, the img file's root partition will be expanded by that amount.
+If _manually added_ `[extra space]` is used in combination with `-U`, the img file's root partition will be expanded by that amount.
 No checks are being performed to make sure the data you want to back up will actually fit.<br>
 Only expansion is possible with this method.

 ## btrfs